-Chazal tell us that at Sinai, Hashem brought down heaven to earth.
+Chazal tell us that at Sinai, G'd brought down heaven to earth.
 Why was this necessary?
 He could have remained in heaven and communicated the Torah from there.
 What is the symbolism of bringing heaven to earth?
-Before the sin of Adam, physical existence was meant to accommodate Hashem's Presence and the purity of the world was at such a level that it was able to contain Hashem's Presence (no less than heaven could).
+Before the sin of Adam, physical existence was meant to accommodate G'd's Presence and the purity of the world was at such a level that it was able to contain G'd's Presence (no less than heaven could).
 However, because of the sin of Adam he had introduced a level of spiritual contamination into existence that made it unfit for the Divine Presence.
-It was only later when the Jewish people were commanded to build the Mishkan that Hashem's Presence was accommodated in their midst.
+It was only later when the Jewish people were commanded to build the Mishkan that G'd's Presence was accommodated in their midst.
 The Mishkan was a microcosm that was symbolic of all existence.
-G-d's entering into that location was a semblance of the initial intent of Creation.
-When the Torah was given at Sinai, the Jewish people were reinstated to the state of presin of Adam.
-Thus, Hashem's Presence was able to descend again into this existence.
-This was the symbolism of G-d's bringing heaven to earth at Sinai.
+G'd's entering into that location was a semblance of the initial intent of Creation.
+When the Torah was given at Sinai, the Jewish people were reinstated to the state of pre-sin of Adam.
+Thus, G'd's Presence was able to descend again into this existence.
+This was the symbolism of G'd's bringing heaven to earth at Sinai.